 Entities can have properties associated with them.
 For example, “travel” can be a property associated with “Vietnam” because people travel to Vietnam.
 A property can be used to limit or refine a search for information about an entity.

-Query superstrings may also be found in a search engines query logs, and unlike query refinements, they don’t have to appear during a query session where one person is modifying their searches to find more information.
+Query superstrings may also be found in a search engine’s query logs.
+Unlike query refinements, they don’t have to appear during a query session where one person modifies their searches to find more information.

 A query superstring can include just an entity and an aspect rather than an entity, property, and an aspect.
-So, if a number of people search for “hawaii beaches” as standalone searches instead of as refinements during a query session, “hawaii beaches” could be considered a query superstring.
+So, if many people search for “Hawaii beaches” as standalone searches instead of as refinements during a query session, “Hawaii beaches” could be considered a query superstring.

 Aspects can also be located by analyzing knowledge bases such as Wikipedia and Freebase.

 The patent provides a fair amount of details on how aspects could be identified, and how very similar aspects might be combined.

 My description of the patent filing is from a fairly high level.
 The document goes into much more detail on how different aspects involving named entities might be identified, and used to capture much more information than might be presented in a single list of links and documents that might be relevant to a query that includes one of those named entities.